cf-convention/cf-convention.github.io/about-trac.md

 Note: Step 1 is only required if you want to post messages.
 If you only want to listen in, skip to Step 2.

-1. Request a Trac account by sending your first name, last name, and preferred username to: webmaster@pcmdi.llnl.gov.
+1. Request a Trac account by sending your first name, last name, and preferred username to: webmaster at pcmdi.llnl.gov.
 2. Subscribe yourself to the mailing lists you're interested in.
 You will automatically be subscribed to the cf-conventions and cf-standard-names mailing lists.
 You must independently subscribe to the working group lists.